cdeccio/cougarnet/README.md

      configured.
 Please note that _typically_ an interface will just be configured with a single IP address.
 Thus, usually `ipv4addrs[0]` will work just fine.
    - `ipv4prefix` - the length of the IPv4 prefix(es) on this interface.
+   - `ipv4broadcast` - the IPv4 broadcast address for the IPv4 subnet on this
+     interface.
    - `ipv6addrs` - a list of IPv6 addresses with which the interface has been configured.
 Please note that just as with IPv4, an interface will typically just be configured with a single IP address.
 Thus, usually `ipv6addrs[0]`